 Next, walk around looking for cracks and gaps in the following areas:

 - Cable and phone lines

 If you find air leaks in your home, take a look at the Department of Energy’s tips for sealing leaks.

 Outside your house

 - Check exterior corners, making sure the materials match up perfectly and there are no gaps

 - Check for cracks or holes around outdoor water faucets

 - Make sure siding is correctly aligned with windows and chimneys

 - Check for gaps where siding or bricks meet your foundation

-Conducting your own energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, call in a professional.
-Experts can conduct a comprehensive energy assessment, including a blower door test that can help uncover major sources of energy loss in your home, and share information on how best to fix them for improved energy efficiency.
-Contact All American Air Service Experts Heating & Air Conditioning in Daytona Beach for a professional energy assessment at .
+Conducting your own energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, bring in a professional.
+Experts can do a comprehensive energy assessment, including a blower door test that can help uncover major sources of energy loss in your home, and let you know how best to fix them for improved energy efficiency.
+Contact All American Air Service Experts in Daytona Beach for a professional energy assessment at 386-310-2061.